top of page

 Slowly, the mechanics started to click.
 After two hours of Fly Fishing 101, I finally let go of his wading belt.
 I stepped back and watched him stand independently in the current.
 Without the frantic false casting, he suddenly found his rhythm.
 He executed a smooth roll cast, sending a microscopic #22 Blue-Winged Olive tandem fly setup, trailing behind a bead-head midge, perfectly into the feeding lane.

+Suddenly, the line went tight.
+Sean had hooked a fish.
 The rod bent deeply, but our lessons had not yet covered Fly Fishing 102.
 He had no idea what to do with the piles of extra line gathered at his feet or how to manage the strange, clicking fly reel.
 In the chaotic scramble to figure out the gear, the tension snapped, and the trout slipped off the hook.

 Losing a fish stings, but the magic had already happened.
 As Sean reeled in his empty line, a massive smile broke across his face.
 The stroke had taken a lot from him, but it had not taken this moment.
 The missing trout did not matter.
 Sean had officially become a fly fisherman, and he is already counting down the days until our next outing next week.